-There are many medicines that interfere with the way hydrocortisone tablets work.
+There are many medicines that can affect the way hydrocortisone tablets work.

-It's very important to check with your doctor or pharmacist that a medicine is safe to mix with hydrocortisone tablets before you start taking it.
-This includes prescription medicines and ones that you buy over the counter like aspirin, paracetamol and ibuprofen.
-It also includes herbal remedies and supplements.
+It's important to ask your doctor or pharmacist if a medicine is safe to take with hydrocortisone tablets before you start taking them.
+This includes prescription medicines and ones that you buy such as paracetamol and ibuprofen.

 How do hydrocortisone tablets work?

-If your adrenal glands aren't making enough natural hormone, as in Addison's disease, taking hydrocortisone tablets will bring your hormone levels up to normal.
+If your adrenal glands are not making enough cortisol, hydrocortisone tablets work by replacing the hormone and bringing your levels up to normal.

 How long will I take hydrocortisone tablets for?